pjanul/pymgal/doc/source/index.rst

 PyMGal documentation
 ====================

-Welcome to PyMGal, a Python repository for generating optical mock observations from hydrodynamical simulations.
+Welcome to PyMGal, a Python repository for generating optical mock observations from cosmological simulations.
+It works with all flavours of Gadget and GIZMO.
+PyMGal calculates brightness given some simple stellar population (SSP) model and a telescope filter.
+It then projects the data into a realistic 2D image.

 User Guide